mathaim/Credit_Risk_Analysis/README.md

 ## Summary:

 The EasyEnsembleClassifier is the best model to use in this case, with 93% accuracy.
+However, even with this model, the F1 score is still 0.16.
+F scores are just a combined metric for precision and recall.
+In this case, our classifier is extremely accurate but it misses a significant number of instances that are difficult to classify.
+This means that there are likely some low risk candidates that are being categorized as high risk.
+Therefore, I would not recommend any of these models.